Doug died unexpectedly at the age of 52 of sudden cardiac arrest.

 According to NPR, hypertension, or high blood pressure, is the second leading cause of death in the U.S., and is a major risk factor for heart disease and strokes.
 As the pressure gets higher, it begins to damage the walls of the blood vessels.

-There are other tests - nuclear medicine, wearing a Holter monitor to check for abnormalities etc.
+There are other tests too, such as nuclear medicine, wearing a Holter monitor to check for abnormalities etc.

 In the midst of angst about why this had to happen to Doug, I'm trying to focus sometimes on lessons learned that might help others.